 What can help when trying to stop taking sleeping pills and sedatives?

 The best way to stop taking sleeping pills or sedatives is to gradually reduce the dose with the guidance of a doctor.
-Psychological or therapeutic support can help.
+Psychological or therapeutic support can help you do this.

-Situations can arise where you feel like you can no longer cope: A serious illness or the breakup of a relationship, for example, can lead to a crisis and be extremely distressing.
-People in situations like that may feel very unsettled, anxious, exhausted or have problems sleeping.
+There are situations in life where you feel like you can no longer cope: A serious illness or the breakup of a relationship, for example, can lead to a crisis and be extremely distressing.
+People may then feel very unsettled, anxious, exhausted or have problems sleeping.

 Many people find ways to cope with this stress.
-But others find that problems like insomnia just do not go away.
-Some take or medications containing zolpidem or zopiclon (known as “Z drugs”) during phases like this.
-They are some of the most commonly prescribed sleeping pills and sedatives.
+But others find that problems like insomnia just don't go away.
+Some take benzodiazepines or medications containing zolpidem or zopiclone (known as “Z drugs”) during phases like this.
+They are among the most commonly prescribed sleeping pills and sedatives.

-Sleeping pills and sedatives can have very strong side effects, including problems with memory or concentration, drowsiness, muscle weakness, abnormal behavior and sleep disorders.
-They can also affect people’s ability to drive and, particularly in older and unwell people, increase the likelihood of falling.
+Many sleeping pills and sedatives can lead to dependence, though, and they may have strong side effects, including problems with memory or concentration, drowsiness, muscle weakness, abnormal behavior and sleep.
+They also affect your ability to drive and, particularly in older and unwell people, increase the risk of falling.